Unikraft Code Review Process

 • Does this work locally for you?

-Finishing a review
+Finishing a review#

 The review may go through a back-and-forth between the authors and the reviewer before the reviewer marks the PR as approved.
-As a reviewer, when you consider the process complete you must add an equivilant “sign off” in the same way that the author has.
-This is done by writing adding a “Reviewed-by” Git trailer like so:
+As a reviewer, when you consider the process complete you must add an equivilant "sign off" in the same way that the author has.
+This is done by adding a "Reviewed-by" Git trailer like so:

-Reviewed-by: Your Name <[email protected]>
+Reviewed-by: Your Name <your@email.com>

-To do this, you can navigate to the “Files changed” tab of a PR which reveals a diff and access the review box.
-Then simply select one of the available requests and add along with your comments the trailer:
+To do this, you can navigate to the "Files changed" tab of a PR which reveals a diff and access the review box.
+Then simply select one of the available requests and add along with your comments the trailer.

 Adding a Reviewed-by tag is important to the CI/CD system, as it signals that a review has been completed which is the first lock of the merge process.

-Approval process
+Approval process#

 The approval process of a PR is the final step before a PR is merged and is performed by a maintainer or sheppard.
 Maintainers are also auto assigned by unikraft-bot and will check both the PR and the review to ensure consistency with the goals mentioned above as well as this very review process.

-Approving a PR
+Approving a PR#

 Much like providing a review to a PR, an approval must be made when the PR is absolutely ready to be merged.
 An approval will unlock the CI/CD system and will automatically merge the PR into the desired repository.